avelino/awesome-go/README.md

 - [wuzz](https://github.com/asciimoo/wuzz) - Interactive cli tool for HTTP inspection.
 - [xferspdy](https://github.com/monmohan/xferspdy) - Xferspdy provides binary diff and patch library in golang.
 - [yogo](https://github.com/antham/yogo) - Check yopmail mails from command line.
+- [go-tripper](https://github.com/rajnandan1/go-tripper) - Tripper is a circuit breaker package for Go that allows you to circuit and control the status of circuits.

 **[⬆ back to top](#contents)**